pearmeow/inventory-application/README.md

 Known Limitations
 -----------------

 "Bad" operations like adding an existing item or pool will silently fail.
+Autofill font sizes may be wonky

 Credits
 -------